anthonyvelazquez/Smart-Hub/alarm-module.md

 - AI creates alarm based on info then displays dashboard
 ```
 ### Quick Creation:
-You can create an alarm by saying one of the commands in the Command.txt file immediately followed by a time.
+You can create an alarm by saying "quick alarm" immediately followed by a time.
 It will then create the alarm and set a default "Alarm" name to it
 ```
-Person: Set an alarm for 5pm
+Person: quick alarm 5pm
 - AI creates 5pm alarm labeled 'Alarm' then displays dashboard
 ```
 ### Alarm Trigger: